usaid-cs/yesterday-i-learned/random.md

 1. **The User Is Drunk**: design interfaces without your glasses put on.
 If you can't see the screen clearly, but it can still guide you through what you want to do, it is working.
 1. The reason you wake up at the middle of the night after heavy drinking: alcohol does not turn into any kind of sugar.
 In fact, alcohol tends to induce a hypoglycemic state, which is hypothesized to be one of the reasons that drinking on an empty stomach tends to make you more inebriated--a lot of the signs of low blood sugar mimic alcohol intoxication.
 This is because when alcohol is metabolized, it passes off some of its chemical energy to a compound called NAD, reducing it to NADH, which the cell uses for metabolic purposes.
 However, when alcohol floods the liver with NADH, the relative amount of NAD available is fairly low, and this molecule is required for several of the reactions of gluconeogenesis, which is the process by which the liver creates glucose in between meals.
 Hence, alcohol on an empty stomach can cause low blood glucose by inhibiting the livers ability to perform gluconeogenesis.
 It also never acts as a "stimulant" in any way.
 It is eventually metabolized to acetic acid, which is not a stimulant.
 1. That "thumb guy" from the Fallout series is drawn measuring the size of a mushroom cloud from a nuclear bomb.
-1. [Boreal genomics](http://www.borealgenomics.com/) was once recommended by your current employer for your particular career path.
 1. When the length of your secret is known, the [length extension attack](http://en.wikipedia.org/wiki/Length_extension_attack) can be targeted towards your message, which is hashed together with your secret.
 [Because we know the length of the message, we also know the length of the padding that was used](http://crypto.stackexchange.com/questions/3978/understanding-a-length-extension-attack) and apparently that can be used to forge keys that protect the message.
 1. Things that look like something else: [Pareidolia](http://www.reddit.com/r/pareidolia) (pa-re-idol-lia)
 1. [Spamming a blog with Facebook](http://www.reddit.com/r/netsec/comments/23xhmo/using_facebooks_bandwidth_to_generate_900_mbps)